The Fabric of the Cosmos: Part V: Reality and Imagination

-Part V discusses efforts to test the theories described, and the speculative applications of those theories.
+Part V discusses efforts to test the theories described, and their speculative applications.

 Chapter 14, "Up in the Heavens and Down on the Earth" introduces efforts to test predictions of general relativity like frame-dragging and gravitational waves.
 Greene returns to Higgs theory and string theory and how they might be tested experimentally.

 Chapter 15, "Teleporters and Time Machines" addresses travel through space and time through exotic means.
 Quantum mechanics is reintroduced when Greene discusses quantum teleportation which, thanks to the work of Anton Zeilinger and others, is not science fiction.
 General relativity is revisited to address the possibility of time travel through wormholes.
 Greene discusses paradoxes that arise with travel to the past; David Deutsch suggests that they could be resolved through the many worlds interpretation of quantum mechanics.

 Chapter 16, "The Future of an Allusion" discusses the future of space and time.
 It is possible that spacetime may emerge from something deeper.
 Another possibility is that space and time atomic in nature.
 Greene introduces loop quantum gravity and the possibility that it and string theory are pointing towards a single theory of quantum gravity.